 Commissions are really important to ITV2.
 They can say so much, drive reputation and define the tone of the channel.
 Our needs are really for 9pm and 10pm with very limited opportunity pre-watershed.
 At 9pm we are primarily looking for hours and at 10pm we have had a lot of success with programmes in 45' slots but we can accommodate half hours too.
-We also have limited opportunities for one-offs and seasons: we recently curated a Fresh season, giving over four slots to talent and some productions companies new to television.
-And we celebrated Back To The Future Day on the 21st October 2015, by broadcasting all three films and sandwiching in the middle, a specially commissioned Back T’Future Tribute Special hosted by Keith Lemon.
-The all time share for 16-34s was 10.2%, making it the highest ever all time share for 16-34s on any digital channel.
+We also have limited opportunities for one-offs and seasons.

-Please think returning series and factual entertainment as well as entertainment.
+Potentially returning series in the factual entertainment or entertainment space are welcomed.
 A good example of this kind of show is Ibiza Weekender.
 At 10pm multichannel really can come into its own.
-There's a much bigger available audience, so shows need to be much noisier, brighter and funny.
-The range of opportunity here is at its biggest, from funny clip shows to comic-led or talent-led pieces and anything in-between that can subvert and surprise.
-The Keith Lemon Sketch Show was a big hit for us, and was our first sketch show for a while; talent was at the heart of it, as well as a lot of blood, sweat and tears on behalf of the entire production team.
+There's a much bigger available audience, but shows need to be much noisier, brighter and funny.
+The range of opportunity here is at its widest, from funny clip shows to comic-led or talent-led pieces and anything in-between that can subvert and surprise.
+Recent examples include the comedy entertainment show CelebAbility hosted by Iain Stirling, and Keith Lemon: Coming in America.

-In a concerted strategy to make ITV2 a fully rounded entertainment channel, we are now actively commissioning scripted comedy and drama.
-Clearly funny is important here, as well as distinctive, as well as talent.
-ITV2 shows feel bold and bright.
-Big name talent is not a pre-requisite here but might help around the edges.
-Our standout half-hour comedy success here is Plebs, about the hapless lives of a group of boys who arrive from the suburbs to the bright lights of the big city, but... it is Ancient Rome, 25 BC.
-This is now in its third series and has garnered critical acclaim,awards and ratings.
+In a concerted strategy to make ITV2 a fully rounded entertainment channel, we are actively commissioning scripted comedy.
+Our standout half-hour comedy successes are Plebs and Timewasters.
+Plebs, returning next year for its fifth series, is about the hapless lives of a group of boys who arrive from the suburbs to the bright lights of the big city, but... it is Ancient Rome, 25 BC.
+Meanwhile Time wasters, returning in 2019 for a second series, focuses on a modern-day jazz band who travel back in time via a lift in a dilapidated block of flats.
+Both these shows have garnered critical acclaim,awards and ratings.
 We are looking for more comedy and aim to develop and pilot ideas before we go to series.

-In terms of ITV talent, we are really proud that we have a well-established and highly regarded roster but equally it is incredibly rewarding to grow and nurture our own talent.
-We actively want to encourage a mix of new and more established talent and presenters and feel there is still room to add to the incredibly impressive roster of clever, funny and distinctive people that already populate the channel.
+In terms of ITV talent, we are really proud that we have a well-established and highly regarded roster.
+However, ITV2's priority is to grow and nurture new talent.
+We actively encourage diversity amongst our talent and new presenters that provide new voices that better represent our young audience.

-ITV4 is the home of free-to-air sport, sports related shows and quality entertainment programmes aimed firmly and squarely at men but importantly that don’t have a keep-out sign for women.
-A number of sporting events have been acquired so that ITV4 can give its viewers a more consistent offering across the year.
-These include the French Open, which we share with ITV, coverage of TT and Tour de France.
+ITV4 is the home of free-to-air sport, sports-related shows and quality factual and entertainment programmes aimed firmly and squarely at men,but importantly that don’t have a keep-out sign for women.

 How to submit an idea